NeonGeckoCom/neon-phal-plugin-gui-network-client/README.md

+*Note*: This plugin is [planned to be deprecated](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-gui-network-client/issues/2).

 # PHAL plugin - GUI Network Client

 GUI Network client is a graphical user frontend to network manager and allows configuring, modifying and deleting networks.
 This plugin is also utilizes Plasma Network Manager for additional model support.